Mimiwirjo/bootcamp2023-2024/docs/index.md

 the law potential energy is equal to the current times the resistance.

- We were introduced to the follwing 3 types of circuits:
+ï¿½We were introduced to the follwing 3 types of circuits:

 1. Simple circuit